 |

 For deploying stateless apps, blue-green deployments usually offer the best user experience.
-However, not all orchestration tools support this strategy, and not all companies can afford to double their resource usage for every deployment (especially if you’re on-prem), so in those cases, rolling deployments without replacement are your best bet.
-For deploying stateful apps, where each replica has a unique set of data on its local hard-drive that needs to be persisted across the deployment (e.g., distributed data stores such as Consul, Elasticsearch, and ZooKeeper), rolling deployments with replacement is typically the way to go.
-As for downtime deployments, the only time I’d use them is if you need to do a data migration, as taking a brief downtime during a deployment can sometimes make a data migration 10x cheaper and less error-prone (compared to trying to do it with no downtime, which requires complicated processes such as double writes).
+However, not all orchestration tools support this strategy, and not all companies can afford to double their resource usage for every deployment (especially if you’re on prem).
+In those cases, rolling deployments without replacement are your best bet.
+For deploying stateful apps, where each replica has a unique set of data on its local hard drive that needs to be persisted across the deployment (e.g., distributed data stores such as Consul, Elasticsearch, and ZooKeeper), rolling deployments with replacement is typically the way to go.
+As for downtime deployments, the only time I’d use them is if you need to do a data migration, as taking a brief downtime during a deployment can sometimes make a data migration 10 times cheaper and less error prone (compared to trying to do it with no downtime, which requires complicated processes such as double writes).

 All the deployment strategies you’ve seen so far can be used standalone.
 Let’s now turn our attention to strategies that are meant to be combined with other strategies.

-The following is a list of the most common strategies you can combine with the core deployment strategies to make your deployments safer and more effective (note, these are not mutually exclusive; you can, and often do, use multiple add-ons together):
+The following is a list of the most common strategies you can combine with the core deployment strategies to make your deployments safer and more effective (these are not mutually exclusive; you can, and often do, use multiple add-ons together):

-The name "canary" comes from the proverbial "canary in the coal mine," which is a bird that coal miners would take into mines with them, as canaries are more sensitive to poisonous gasses than humans, so if the canary starts reacting poorly, it’s an early warning signal that you need to get out immediately.
+The name "canary" comes from the proverbial "canary in the coal mine," a bird that coal miners would take into mines as early warning indicators of toxic gases.
+Because canaries are more sensitive to poisonous gases than humans, a canary that started reacting poorly provided an early warning signal for the miners to get out immediately.
 The idea with canary deployments is similar: you initially deploy just a single replica of your new code, and if that replica shows any problems, you roll back the deployment before it can cause more damage, as shown in Figure 43.

 You start with several replicas of v1 of your app running.

-If you can’t find any undesired differences between the canary and the control, then you can roll out v2 fully using one of the other strategies, such as rolling deployment.
+If you can’t find any undesired differences between the canary and the control, you can fully roll out v2, using one of the other strategies, such as rolling deployment.

-You saw feature toggles earlier in this blog post as a technique for being able to merge code into
+You saw feature toggles earlier in this blog post as a technique for merging code into

 main